MasterDrake/MapGenerator/README.md

 MapGenerator
 ============
-A port of the original [https://github.com/Rellikiox/MapGenerator](Map Generator) by Rellikiox Generation of procedural maps.
+A port of the original [Map Generator](https://github.com/Rellikiox/MapGenerator) by Rellikiox.
+Generation of procedural maps.
 The main idea behind the algorithm is taken from [Amit's Polygonal Map Generation for Games](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/).
 It has the following steps:
 * Place a number of random but uniformly distributed points (using Poisson Disk Sampling).